havvand/Mini_project_3/README.md

 We inspected the data and found that there was a file format issue with the 'date' column.
 The feature was dropped due to its lack of relevance to the analysis.

 ## Data Exploration and challenges
-We found that the data had a lot of correlation between the features.
+We found that the data had a high degree of correlation between the features.
 The most important correlation was between the 'price' and 'sqft_living' features.
 Due to the high correlation between the features, we decided to keep as many as possible, being that most of them had a p-value lower than 0.05

 Furthermore, we found the data consisted of many outliers, which we decided to keep.
 We based our decision on